-Your payment history—including that of your car insurance—can increase or decrease your credit score.
-It’s because insurance companies submit their clients’ payment transactions with them to the Credit Information Corporation.
+Your payment history—including your car insurance premiums—can increase or decrease your credit score.
+It's because insurance companies submit their clients' payment transactions with them to the Credit Information Corporation.
 The data is then used to generate your credit report, which credit bureaus use to compute your credit score.

 So any late or missed payment could negatively impact your credit score.
 Why should you be concerned with your score?
 A poor credit score can make it difficult for you to get a loan, credit card, home, or another vehicle in the future.

 Some people who couldn't afford their premiums anymore try to save money by skipping payments—without realizing its costly consequences.